geddski/wrapjs/README.md

 }
 ```

 NOTE: As of RequireJS 1.0.5 you can reuse your app's main.js config as part of your build config, by using the new mainConfigFile setting: `mainConfigFile:'path/to/main.js'` So you only have to specify the wrapJS stuff once.
+Here's a sample [app.build.js](https://github.com/geddesign/wrap.js/blob/master/app.build.js).

 ## How It Works